shalen-original/ap2016-exam-project/Project Report.md

 * `tests.ap2016.entities.NewsChannelTest`;
 * `tests.ap2016.entities.NewsTest`.

-JUnit tests have been used to cover all of the classes that cover the logic of the application.
+JUnit tests have been used to cover all of the classes that manage the logic of the application.
 Also the new components created for this application (`ValidableTextField`, `ValidablePasswordField`, `AvatarImageDisplay`) have been tested.

 ####Exception handling####
 Some special exceptions have been defined for this application.
 They are mostly used to describe situations in which the input given by the user is not valid.
-The exceptions defined for this class are:
+The exceptions defined for this application are:

 * `ap2016.exceptions.InvalidAvatarNameException`;
 * `ap2016.exceptions.InvalidLanguageStringException`;